wp-plugins/category-specific-rss-feed-menu/readme.txt

 There is an option to create a tag cloud with RSS feed of each tag also.

+= Tag RSS Feeds for a Specific Post/Article =

+You can use this plugin to show the tags and the rss feed of each tag for a particular article.
+This is very helpful if you currently show the tags of an article/post.

 For information, updates and detailed documentation, please visit the [Category specific rss feed plugin](http://www.tipsandtricks-hq.com/wordpress-plugin-for-category-specific-rss-feed-subscription-menu-325) page.

 == Usage ==